alxdavids/ourbbg/content/post/martin-burnley.md

 It was in these seconds, that we realised that everything had been lost.
 The goal wouldn't count, it was still 1-0.
 The penalty that we had pleaded for seconds earlier?
 It would not be given.
-And the stable fixed point around which the dynamics of the entire team converged had been removed.
+The ball that had hit the back of the net?
+Placed into the arms of Tom Heaton.
+And the stable fixed point up front around which the dynamics of the entire team converged had been removed.
 All that was left, was to accept defeat.
 The promotion race had, in all likelihood, been settled.

 ## The impact